 - Driven to meet quotas and targets; companies sign up with call centers to help them achieve sales quotas.

 - Driven to meet or surpass prescribed metrics; agents are a graded month and quarterly usually by a Performance Analyst via the Quarterly or Annual Business Review.

 - Ability to work with a team; although you are calling your own call list if needed and if authorized, you should step in and help other less experienced agents.

 - Punctual; you should never be late for your shift.
 Time is money for clients.

-- Customer driven; if you are in customer support, you should endeavor to find resolution to problems 24 hours upon issuance of the trouble ticket.
+- Customer-driven; if you are in customer support, you should endeavor to find a resolution to problems 24 hours upon issuance of the trouble ticket.

 The job of a Call Center agent is very challenging.
 You will be interacting with different people every day.
 You have to be able to follow scripts, procedures and find resolutions to different issues.